daranzolin/OLDdaranzolin.github.io/_posts/2017-04-27-nomination-mining.markdown

 {% endhighlight %}

-The desired text occurs after "Statement:", so I was only interested in the text after that point. `nom_names` is derived from the file paths.
+The relevant text occurs after "Statement:", so I was only interested in the text after that point. `nom_names` is derived from the file paths.

 Now the show begins.
 Below I: (1) build the `nominations_df` data frame; (2) calculate the number of nominations per employee,